 The second group is composed of players who rise out of nowhere.
-These were players like Jeremy Hazelbaker and Ross Stripling in 2016.
-Their value shot up quickly early in the season, generated a ton of free agent interest, and then flamed out as quickly as they appeared.
-At the time of the surge, we did not know whether they would sustain their performances, but there had to be a way to value them anyway and figure out which, if either, might have some longer-term potential.
+The value of some will shoot up quickly, generate a ton of free agent interest, and then flame out just as quickly.
+Other performances might be more sustainable.
+At the time of the surge, we won't know which has legs, but there has to be a way to value them anyway.